rightinyourwheelhouse/wheelhouse-website/src/data/team/jasper-vermeulen.md

       ![The cutest dog you've ever seen](/assets/dog.png "Bolle")
 showPickedBy: true
 ---
 I’m Jasper, I am a digital designer and developer.
 I’m very interested in JavaScript and all the frameworks behind it, that’s why I joined Wheelhouse.
-During summer, you can find me on summer camps with Kazou!
+During summer, you can find me on summer camps with Kazou.